patrickfrey/strusUtilities/README.md

 The command line programs introduced here can call built-in functions and functions in loadable modules.

 ### strusCreate
-Create a strus repository
+Create a strus storage.

 ### strusDestroy
-Remove a strus repository
+Remove a strus storage.

 ### strusInspect
 Inspect elements of items inserted in a strus storage.